sj14/epoch/README.md

 #### guess the unit

 Guess the unit.
-Internally, the guess is done by comparing the number of digits with the current epoch timestamps (in `s`, `ms`, `us`, `ns`) of your machine.
+Internally, the guesssing is done by comparing the absolute difference of the current epoch timestamps (in `s`, `ms`, `us`, `ns`) of your machine with the input value.
 The smallest difference wins.

 seconds: